ycpcs/cs320-spring2025/labs/lab00.md

 -   Write a short story about a bowling ball with a mind of its own.
 -   What is the best vegan restaurant within ten miles of York College campus?
 -   Who wins: The Borg or a Sith Lord?
--   How many times does "spam" appear in the Monty Python Spam sketch?
+-   How many times is "spam" said in the Monty Python "Spam" sketch?
 -   I want to get into superhero movies.
 What movies of the last twenty or so years are the most definitive for the genre?
 -   I suffer from screen addiction.
 What are some ways to treat this condition?
 -   What courses should I take after having completed CS101 and CS201 at York College of PA for YCP's computer engineering major?